Can a change of diet save the world?

 Would you be willing to change your diet if that could save our planet?
 While you are thinking about your answer, let me tell you why I ask this question.

-A new report was recently published in which an international group of scientists from 16 different countries proposed a life-saving diet.
+They recently published a new report in which an international group of scientists from 16 different countries proposed a life-saving diet.
 It will not only save your life, but the focus includes saving the planet.
-It was published recently in The Lancet.
+It was published in The Lancet.

 This could save our planet